argoproj-labs/hera/docs/getting-started/walk-through/suspending.md

 # Suspending Workflows

+A user can pause execution of a Workflow at any time through Argo CLI using `argo suspend WORKFLOW`, and resumed by `argo resume WORKFLOW`, or in the Argo UI.
+Alternatively, you can automatically suspend a Workflow at specific points using `Suspend` templates.

-Hera makes creating `Suspend` templates in your workflow a breeze.
+Hera makes creating `Suspend` templates in your workflow a breeze!

 ## Basic `Suspend` Usage